Portland Oregon Salmon Fishing Guide

 You can go with confidence.

-Portland Oregon fishing guide Marvin keeps close tabs on the salmon runs and regulations, so you can be sure that he’ll plan your fishing trip where you have the best odds of bringing home a big salmon.
+As a professional, Portland Oregon salmon fishing guide, I keep close tabs on the Pacific Northwest’s salmon runs and regulations.
+You can be sure that I’ll plan your fishing trip where you have the best odds of bringing home a big salmon.
+On top of fishing in the best spots, I offer only the best when it comes to my boat, tackle, and bait.

 Call Now Button